Who is The Challenge Chic? That would be me. Broni McSweeney, most commonly known for my business Catch Fitness.

 I have been honored to receive the Outstanding Contribution to the Industry Award at the NZ Exercise Industry Awards as well as Educator of the Year and a Finalist of the Mentor Award.

-If you would like some reassurances about the workshops, challenges, lectures etc., that I have organised and delivered you can check out over 1000 testimonials and reviews here, on the testimonial page.
+If you would like some reassurances about my workshops, Challenges, presentations and lectures check out over 1000 testimonials and reviews on this testimonial page.

 P.S.
 For the grammar Nazi’s.
 Sorry-ish.
 I liked ‘Chic’ more than ‘Chick’ and hope it conjures up thoughts around a style of dress – in my case, functional kit that lets me say “yes” to whatever adventures the day holds.
 One of my fav ‘Chic’ clothing lines is my mate’s Alchemy Equipment.
 Their tagline is ‘Performance Driven Style’.